 Some apps do manage to have feature-equivalence between iOS and macOS versions of course, but such apps are either much simpler or have achieved this by redesigning the macOS version to be as flat as the iOS version.
 To achieve anything similar we would have to eviscerate the macOS and Windows versions, removing hundreds of features - we couldn't do it by adding hundreds of features to the iOS version.

-Other features we would like to bring in the future, but provide technical difficulties.
-For instance, there are no UI or memory limitations to providing Epub support, but it is still a huge technical challenge because of the limitations in rich text to HTML conversion currently available.
-(The macOS version has thousands of lines of code to work around this which are not transferrable.)
+There are other features we would like to incorporate in the future, but which provide technical difficulties.
+For instance, there are no UI or memory limitations to providing ePub support, but it is still a huge technical challenge because of the limitations in rich text to HTML conversion currently available.
+(The desktop versions have thousands of lines of code to work around this which are not transferrable.)
 So, there are features such as this which are on the list, but might take a good while to make it to the iOS version.
-(A tip on Epub: you can export from Scrivener for iOS as .docx to Pages, and then create an Epub in Pages for now.)
+(A tip on Epub: you can export from Scrivener for iOS as .docx to Pages, and then create an ePub file in Pages for now.)

-This is not to say we won't be updating the iOS version and adding new features - we will, and we have been doing!
+This is not to say we won't be updating the iOS version and adding new features---we will, and we have been doing so!
 But we've seen some reviews from users complaining that we haven't yet added this or that macOS feature, and so we would like to dispel any misconceptions about what is possible on iOS.
-We think Scrivener for iOS is a hugely powerful, standalone writing app, and we're immensely proud of it, but anyone expecting all of the features of Scrivener for macOS gradually making their way to iOS will unfortunately be disappointed.
-(Of course, there is a reason that the iOS version is less than half the price of the macOS version!)
+We think Scrivener for iOS is a hugely powerful standalone writing app and we're immensely proud of it, but anyone expecting all of the features of Scrivener for macOS gradually making their way to iOS will unfortunately be disappointed.
+(Of course, there is a reason that the iOS version is less than half the price of the desktop versions!)